Disney's 102 Dalmatians: Puppies to the Rescue: Reception

 The Dreamcast version received "average" reviews according to the review aggregation website Metacritic.

 David Zdyrko of IGN reviewed the PlayStation version and praised the voice-overs, cutscenes and mini-games, but criticized the game for being too easy in some places.
 Marc Nix of IGN reviewed the Dreamcast version and wrote: "The colors and emphasized building designs are vivid and sparkly.
 It's disappointing that the designers didn't even afford to sync the lips in the conversation scenes".
 Nix wrote of the Game Boy Color version: "The levels are sharp in creativity, and just as sharp in beauty.
 Though not as dazzling as can be done on the Game Boy Color, the levels are clean and vibrantly drawn".

 Cathy Lu of Daily Radar praised the graphics and gameplay of the Game Boy Color version.

+The game generated $400,000 in revenue.